yiisoft/yii2-elasticsearch/docs/guide/usage-ar.md

 ## Unusual behavior of attributes with object mapping

 The extension updates records using the `_update` endpoint.
-Since this endpoint is designed to perform partial updates to documents, all attributes that have an "object" mapping type in ElasticSearch will be merged with existing data.
+Since this endpoint is designed to perform partial updates to documents, all attributes that have an "object" mapping type in Elasticsearch will be merged with existing data.
 To demonstrate:

 ```
 $customer = new Customer();
 $customer->my_attribute = ['foo' => 'v1', 'bar' => 'v2'];
 $customer->save();
-// at this point the value of my_attribute in ElasticSearch is {"foo": "v1", "bar": "v2"}
+// at this point the value of my_attribute in Elasticsearch is {"foo": "v1", "bar": "v2"}

 $customer->my_attribute = ['foo' => 'v3', 'bar' => 'v4'];
 $customer->save();
-// now the value of my_attribute in ElasticSearch is {"foo": "v3", "bar": "v4"}
+// now the value of my_attribute in Elasticsearch is {"foo": "v3", "bar": "v4"}

 $customer->my_attribute = ['baz' => 'v5'];
 $customer->save();
-// now the value of my_attribute in ElasticSearch is {"foo": "v3", "bar": "v4", "baz": "v5"}
+// now the value of my_attribute in Elasticsearch is {"foo": "v3", "bar": "v4", "baz": "v5"}
 // but $customer->my_attribute is still equal to ['baz' => 'v5']
 ```

 Since this logic only applies to objects, the solution is to wrap the object into a single-element array.
-Since to ElasticSearch a single-element array is the same thing as the element itself, there is no need to modify any other code.
+Since to Elasticsearch a single-element array is the same thing as the element itself, there is no need to modify any other code.

 ```
 $customer->my_attribute = [['new' => 'value']]; // note the double brackets
 $customer->save();
-// now the value of my_attribute in ElasticSearch is {"new": "value"}
+// now the value of my_attribute in Elasticsearch is {"new": "value"}
 $customer->my_attribute = $customer->my_attribute[0]; // could be done for consistensy
 ```